chenboy3/uniqlo_alarm/README.md

 Mac only (sorry PC users)...

-1. Download this project (see the Git clone on the righthand corner or in Terminal run `git clone git remote add origin https://github.com/chenboy3/uniqlo_alarm.git`)
+1. Download this project (see the Git clone on the righthand corner or in Terminal run `git clone https://github.com/chenboy3/uniqlo_alarm.git`)
 2. Make sure you have Python3 installed (run `python3 -- version` and see what version Python you have)
 3. Leave your computer plugged in, make sure it won't go to sleep (turn off the display if you have to), max volume (or however loud you need it to wake you up in the middle of the night)
 4. Open Terminal, navigate to this folder.